alexk99/the_router/conf_options.md

 ### pppoe_max_subsc

-Maximum numbers of concurrent pppoe subscribers.
+Maximum number of concurrent pppoe subscribers.

+Variable can be used only in the startup configuration file section.

 ### pppoe_inactive_ttl

-Time is seconds.
-Pppoe subscriber will be disconnected if there no packets during that period of time.
+Time, seconds.
+Pppoe subscriber will be disconnected if there are no packets during this period of time.

 ### tcp_mss_fix
 1 - on, 0 - off.
 Enables or disables using TCP MSS fix for pppoe traffic.

 ### ppp_max_terminate
-Max number of PPP FSM (LCP or NCP(IPCP)) terminate packets that may be sent.
+Maximum number of PPP FSM (LCP or NCP(IPCP)) terminate packets that may be sent.

 ### ppp_max_configure
-Max number of PPP FSM (LCP or NCP(IPCP)) configure packets that may be sent.
+Maximum number of PPP FSM (LCP or NCP(IPCP)) configure packets that may be sent.

+### pppoe_sub_uniq_check
+1 - on, 0 - off.
+Check that each pppoe subscriber has a uniq pair: Host-Uniq TAG and MAC address.
+If a new pppoe discover request containging already existing pair of values is received it will be dropped.
+The pppoe_sub_uniq_check variable can be used only in the startup configuration file section.